 She feels he is distancing himself from her and becoming emotionally withdrawn, which is making her confused and causing her a great deal of emotional pain.
 All in all, it feels like they’re stuck at the point of no return, with a separation being the only viable option.
 Sharon recommended attending a couple relationship management workshop but Mark refused.
 She feels neglected and fears abandonment is what happens next.

-What went wrong and who or what is to blame?
+What went wrong and who or what is to blame for the emotional intimacy issues?
 And is it possible for a couple in this situation to overcome emotional withdrawal and withholding?

 What Is Emotional Withdrawal?

 Being emotionally withdrawn basically means keeping your emotions bottled up.
 This can naturally take a toll on any relationship, especially a romantic one.
 Emotional withdrawal is typical of the avoidant attachment style.